How Long Does It Really Take for Asphalt to Dry After Rain?

 2. Avoiding Premature Use

-• Using the pavement before it has fully cured can lead to surface damage, including depressions, ruts, and premature wear.
+• Using the pavement before it’s fully cured can result in issues like depressions, ruts, and premature wear.

-• Proper curing is essential for achieving the desired lifespan and performance of the asphalt pavement.
+• Proper curing is critical for maximizing the asphalt’s lifespan and performance.

 Potential Consequences of Premature Use